Is SEO Worth It for Small Businesses?

 Paid ads deliver quick results, but:

-SEO business generates digital assets that improve in value.
+An SEO business generates digital assets that increase in value.

 Real ROI: What Small Businesses Can Expect from SEO